lerarosalene/hmtool/README.md

 hmtool nemesis-snapshot [mods.yaml location]
 ```

 This command backups all `.txt`, `.pex` and `.hkx` files from virtual installation directory to `C:\Users\<username>\AppData\Local\hmtool\nemesis-snapshot`.
-It is presumed that Nemesis writes this files only during it's operation.
+It is presumed that Nemesis writes this files only during its operation.
 I've still got no response from the author of Nemesis, if this assumption is incorrect, then it is incorrect 🤷‍♀️.

 ```
 hmtool nemesis-patch [mods.yaml location]